Teraslilja/Rational-Bezier-curve/README.md

 Purpose of this repository is study, how to implement rational Bezier curve calculation with C++20.

 The classes and structures
-* curve::bezier::rational::Rational manages control points.
+* curve::bezier::rational::Rational manages control points and delegates curve validation.
-* curve::bezier::rational::ValidateRational validates the control points.
+* curve::bezier::rational::ValidateRational validates the control points and delegates curve calculation.
-* curve::bezier::rational::internal::CalculateRational implements the calculation related to the curve defined by control points.
+* curve::bezier::rational::CalculateRational implements the calculation related to the curve defined by control points.
-* curve::bezier::rational::DelegationInterface defines the functionality delagation interface between Rational and ValidateRational.
-* curve::bezier::rational::CalculationInterface defines the functionality delegation interface between ValidateRational and CalculateRational.

 The class Rational can be replaced with other implementations written by e.g. Python or C# as it only manages control points and passes control points as a span to class ValidateRational.